ish/restish/docs/html/_sources/templating.txt

 Templating in Restish
 *********************

-Restish does not imply the use of any particular templating language.
-Instead, we have provided stubs that can be used with some of the more popular templating languages which can be enabled by uncommenting a section withing the wsgiapp.py.
+Restish does not imply the use of any particular templating engine.
+Instead, we have provided stubs that can be used with some of the more popular templating engines which can be enabled by uncommenting a section within the wsgiapp.py.

 Configuring a templating language within lib/templating.py